Services and support available

 The Ministry of Education provides communication support to parents and caregivers of pre-school children who are deaf or hard of hearing.

-Read the communication support factsheet for detailed information about the 4 communication approaches, and how we support each one.
+Read the communication support information sheet for detailed information about the 4 communication approaches, and how we support each one.

 - To get in touch with an advisor on deaf children, call the Special education information line on 0800 622 222 or talk to your local Ministry of Education office